 Heroin facts & history: from opium fields to an opioid epidemic

 These days, we are exposed to heroin in the context of the opioid epidemic.
-Television, the web, and print news are all overflowing with information about the latest death, overdose, or threat to safety.
-However, there is a backstory to heroin — how it was first made, how it came to America, what it was initially used for, and how its use has grown — that is rarely mentioned.
+Television, the internet and print media are all overflowing with information about the latest death, overdose or threat to safety.
+However, there is an often-overlooked history of heroin that encompasses how it was first made, how it came to America, what it was initially used for and how its use has grown.

-Here, we aim to shed some light on the history of heroin so that we all can better fight its addictive and deadly effects in the future.
+By understanding heroin’s origin, we can better fight its addictive and deadly effects in the future.

 What is heroin and how is it made?

 Heroin is an illegal opioid, a type of drug derived from the opium poppy plant.
-Heroin is a Schedule I substance, meaning that it is highly likely to be abused and serves no medical purpose.
-Its street terms include Black Tar, China White, Dope, Eighth, H, Horse, Junk, Mexican Brown, Poppy, Skag, and Smack, among others.
+Heroin is a Schedule 1 substance, meaning that it is highly likely to be abused and serves no medical purpose according to the FDA.
+Its street names include Black Tar, China White, Dope, Eighth, H, Horse, Junk, Mexican Brown, Poppy, Skag and Smack.

-It looks like a white or brown powder or a black sticky substance.
-However, there are several differences in the three forms besides appearance:
+Heroin can look like white or brown powder or a black sticky substance.
+However, there are several differences between the three forms, besides appearance:

-- White heroin generally comes from Southeast Asia in powder form.
-It is easily dissolvable in water and is quite acidic.
+- White heroin generally comes in powder form from Southeast Asian.
+It is easily dissolvable in water.

-- Brown heroin is coarser than white, though it still comes in a powder.
-It is generally from Southwest Asia and is hard to dissolve in water and is pretty stable when exposed to heat (that is, it is difficult for it to change form or structure when heat is applied).
+- Brown heroin is coarser than white heroin, though it still comes as a powder.
+It is generally from Southwest Asia and is hard to dissolve in water, but is pretty stable when exposed to heat.

 - Dark brown or black heroin usually comes from Mexico.
-It is a solid, as opposed to a powder, and is less pure than the lighter forms of heroin.
+It is solid and less pure than the lighter forms of heroin.
 It can be made into a solution by adding heat and can also be converted into a vapor.

-People in the United States do not tend to smoke heroin, even though the black variety is easier to get and much easier to smoke than the other types.
-Some believe the acidity makes it irritating to the mucous membranes while others believe that the Asian tradition of adding a base beforehand to combat the acidity simply hasn’t made it to America yet.
+People in the United States tend to not smoke heroin, even though black heroin is easier to get and much easier to smoke than the other types.

 How does heroin work and what are its effects?

-Once you administer heroin by smoking, snorting or injecting it, it’s converted back into morphine.
-The morphine then binds to opioid receptors located all over the brain and body: the central nervous system, gastrointestinal system, smooth muscle, skin, cardiovascular system, and the immune system.
+Once you administer heroin by smoking, snorting or injecting, it then binds to opioid receptors located within the cell membranes of the brain, the central nervous system, gastrointestinal system, muscle, skin, cardiovascular system, and immune system.
 These receptors control pain perception, reward, blood pressure, breathing, and arousal.

-Immediately after using, heroin induces a “rush” or “high” of intense pleasure that lasts about 30 minutes.
-Afterward, people experience warm, flushed skin and feelings of heaviness, accompanied by alternating wakefulness and sleepiness.
+Using heroin induces a “rush” or “high” of intense pleasure that lasts about 30 minutes.
+Afterward, users experience warm, flushed skin and feelings of heaviness, accompanied by alternating wakefulness and sleepiness.
 This lasts 3-4 hours.

 Negative effects include: